Spikef/cmdu/README.md

 ## action

+The `.action()` method uses a callback function or it's file path to handle this command.

+### callback function

-The `.action()` method is a callback function to handle this command, the defined command arguments are passed in, and the last argument is a json object contains all options.
+The defined command arguments are passed in, and the last argument is a json object contains all options.

-## use
+## file path

-Mostly like the `.action()` method, the `.use()` method is also a callback function to handle this command, except that the argument is the function module file path.
+Mostly like the callback function, you can also use the function module file path as the argument.

 ```javascript
 #!/usr/bin/env node